ap82-projects/security-cam/README.md

 \}

 ### GET /api/firebase
-Used for interacting with firebase
+Used for interacting with Firebase

 ### GET /api/twiliodata
-Used for interacting with twilio
+Used for interacting with Twilio

 ## Technologies Used
 ### Golang